willmcneilly/snipper/README.md

 # snipper

-Extract elements from the DOM with their styles
+Extract elements from the DOM with their styles.

+A work in progress.

 ## About